+The Sheffield Hallam University's regulations regarding Academic Misconduct can be accessed by following this link https://students.shu.ac.uk/regulations/index.html and clicking on 'Conduct and discipline' in the sub-menu on the left-hand side.
+The Academic Conduct Regulation document can be found under the heading Regulations.

-The regulations regarding Misconduct can be accessed via http://shuspace.shu.ac.uk/webapps/portal/frameset.jsp then click on 'Rules and Regulations' at the bottom of the page, and 'Misconduct' down the left hand side.
-You do not need to log in to view the procedures.
-You will also find a link to the procedures on your course Moodle site.
+You do not need to log in to view the regulations.
+You will also find a link to the procedures on your course Google classroom/VLE site.